 I'm an illustrator, researcher, thinker, educator, artist and designer in Indianapolis.
-Living in the Indianapolis area, I graduated from Herron School of Art + Design with a BFA in Visual Communication Design in 2011.
+Living in the Indianapolis area, I graduated from Herron School of Art + Design with a BFA in Visual Communication Design and a concentration in Service Design in 2011.
 I have a passion for the arts and my community and I'm always eager to find a way to combine the two.

-You can find me hanging around Garfield Park, enjoying a pint at Chilly Water Brewing, playing my violin, practicing yoga or painting pretty much any given day.
+You can find me hanging around Garfield Park, enjoying a pint at Garfield Brewery, playing my violin, practicing yoga or painting pretty much any given day.

 + Taught Visual Communication Design 01 + 02 at Herron School of Art + Design

-+ Works as a Graphic Designer/Service Designer at RATIO Architects, Inc.
++ Works as a Design Strategist at RATIO Architects, Inc.

 + Currently taking on freelance work.